-UUID or Universal Unique Identifier is used to uniquely identify almost all the entities such as files, digital objects etc. There are many versions and variants of UUIDs.
+UUID (Universal Unique Identifier) is used to uniquely identify almost all entities such as files, digital objects, etc. There are many versions and variants of UUIDs.
 One can generate UUIDs based on different algorithms.
-In Bash, you can take various different approaches to generate UUID.
-This article discusses those techniques elaborately.
+In Bash, you can take various approaches to generate UUID.
+This article elaborates on those techniques elaborately.

 What is UUID?

-GUID in other words Global Unique Identifier is actually a variant of UUID used by Microsoft.
+Additionally, GUID (Global Unique Identifier) is a variant of UUID used by Microsoft.
 UUIDs have a couple of variants and versions.

 Variant | Characteristics |